 REINSTATEMENT: Upon written request signed by a former Member and filed with the Secretary of the Corporation, the Board may by the affirmative vote of a majority of the Board reinstate such former Member to membership upon such terms as the Board may deem appropriate and upon payment of outstanding dues.

-TRANSFER OF MEMBERSHIP: Membership in the Corporation is not transferable or assignable.
+TRANSFER OF MEMBERSHIP: Membership in the Corporation is not transferable or assignable, unless otherwise approved by the Board of Directors.
 Membership accrues to the Member Firm and not to any individual attorney or professional within a Member Firm.

 ARTICLE IV